 10,065 students benefit from Club grants

 Science Booster Clubs (SBC) are a new way to support science education at the community level.
-You can read more about what’s new with the clubs in these blog posts:
+For more, watch the video below.

-NCSE’s Science Booster Club project is ready for limited national launch.
+The Science Booster Club project is ready for limited national launch.
 As we continue to learn from our experiences at our research base in Iowa, we are also rolling out our program at test sites nationwide.
 Are you active in one of our current states?
-Send NCSE an email at info @ ncse. com, we'll figure out a way for you to help!
+Send NCSE an email at email@example.com, we'll figure out a way for you to help!

 We want to know what your local teachers need and help you find ways to bring fun science events to your community.